zalyoung/gitlab-handbook/content/handbook/solutions-architects/sa-leader-shadow.md

 ## Overview

-The SA people leader shadow program is an immersive quarterly assignment where team members can apply to shadow a SA people leader.
+The SA people leader shadow program is an immersive 2 weeks long assignment where team members can apply to shadow a SA people leader.

 ### Program Goals